matt-user/notes/high-performance-browser-networking.md

 * Latency - time from source to destination of a packet
 * Bandwidth - throughput of comm path
 * delay - propagation, transmission, processing, queuing
+* propagation delay - time for signal to travel from source to destination
+* transmission delay - time to push all bits into link
+* processing delay - time to process packet at router
+* queuing delay - time to wait at router
 * user perceive lag at 100-200ms
 * cdn help with this
 * last mile latency